-The third shortlist for the 2013 Coffee Spot Awards is the “Best Neighbourhood Coffee Spot” Award.
-The Award is new for 2013 and celebrates those Coffee Spots which are firmly rooted in, and which serve, their local communities.
-Unsurprisingly, the shortlist contains some of my favourite Coffee Spots of 2013.
+We kick off the second day with the shortlist for the 2014 Coffee Spot Award for “Best Neighbourhood Coffee Spot”.
+In 2013 this went to Café Mila and it celebrates those Coffee Spots which are firmly rooted in, and which serve, their local communities.
+Unsurprisingly, the shortlist contains some of my favourite Coffee Spots of the year

 You can see the shortlist after the gallery.